quicwg/datagram/draft-ietf-quic-datagram.md

 Length:

-: A variable-length integer specifying the length of the datagram in bytes.
-This field is present only when the LEN bit is set.
-If the LEN bit is not set, the datagram data extends to the end of the QUIC packet.
+: A variable-length integer specifying the length of the Datagram Data field in bytes.
+This field is present only when the LEN bit is set to 1.
+When the LEN bit is set to 0, the Datagram Data field extends to the end of the QUIC packet.
 Note that empty (i.e., zero-length) datagrams are allowed.

 Datagram Data: